What techniques are used to make

 Therefore, it’s safe to say only the creme-de-la-creme of the cannabinoid world will find their way into a high-quality concentrate.

-Another important difference to be aware of is that a significantly smaller amount of concentrate is needed to feel the effects, compared to that of dry flowers.
+Another important difference is a significantly smaller amount of concentrate is needed to feel the effects, compared to that of dry flowers.
 That is because concentrates (as the name suggests) will have a much higher concentration of cannabinoids than traditional cannabis flowers.

-It is actually possible to find Sauce, Shatter, Crumble, Budder, Rosin, or Live Resin (all concentrates) with 70% to 90% THC content.
-This is astronomically high if you compare it to the THC content of regular flowers, which usually tends to osculate somewhere around the 20% to 30% mark.
+It’s possible to find sauce, shatter, crumble, budder, rosin, and live resin (all concentrates) with 70% to 90% THC content.
+This is astronomically high if you compare it to the THC content of regular flowers, which can range from 10% to 40%.

 What is the difference between different types of concentrates?

 With plenty of cannabis concentrates available on the market, you might be wondering – is there any difference between them?